5 Anthropic Soils

 AMZ

-Soils comprising a soil horizon stratigraphy that is modfified by mechanical flipping, lifting, or mixing to a depth greater than 30 cm from the mineral soil surface in order to improve drainage by breaking up drainage-impeding soil horizons, often combined with recontouring of the soil surface (e.g., hump-and-hollowing).
+Other soils comprising a soil horizon stratigraphy that is modified by mechanical flipping, lifting, or mixing to break up drainage-impeding soil horizons, often combined with recontouring of the soil surface (e.g., hump-and-hollowing).

 Inverted-impeded Mixed Anthropic Soils